mbierlee/poodinis/TUTORIAL.md

 }
 ```

-As you can see, autowired dependencies can be used within factory methods.
+As you can see, injected dependencies can be used within factory methods.
 When `SomeLibraryClass` is resolved, it will be created with a resolved instance of `SomeClass` and `SomeOtherClass`.
-As shown, autowired dependencies can be registered within the same
+As shown, injected dependencies can be registered within the same
 application context, but don't neccesarily have to be.
-You can even autowire dependencies which are created within a factory method within the same application context.
+You can even inject dependencies which are created within a factory method within the same application context.

-Application contexts are directly autowired after they have been registered.
-This means that all autowired dependencies which are not registered in the application context itself need to be registered before registering the application context.
+Application contexts are directly injected after they have been registered.
+This means that all injected dependencies which are not registered in the application context itself need to be registered before registering the application context.

 ### Controlling Component Registration

-You can further influence how components are registered and created with additional UDAs:
+You can further influence how components are registered and created with additional attributes:

 ```d
 class Context : ApplicationContext {